tomtomwombat/hyperloglockless/README.md

 - 🧵 **Concurrent:** `AtomicHyperLogLog` is a drop-in replacement for `RwLock<OtherHyperLogLog>`: all methods take `&self`, so you can wrap it in `Arc` and update it concurrently without `&mut`.
 - ⚡ **Fast:** Designed to be fast and simple in both single and multi-threaded scenarios.
 - 🎯 **Accurate:** Empirically verified accuracy for *trillions* of elements; other implementations break down after millions.
-- 🔧 **Flexible:** Configurable with custom hashers, seeds, and more registers for higher precision.
 - ✅ **Tested:** Rigorously tested with loom and [benchmarked](https://github.com/tomtomwombat/bench-hyperloglogs/tree/main).

 ## Usage